 What happens if the car’s AC pressure is too high?

-The energy in the AC compressor may cause the pressure in the car to become excessive.
+The energy in the AC compressor may cause the pressure in the car to become too high.
 The evaporator has the potential to burst out and leak.

 What causes the high-pressure switch on the AC?

-In the winter, a lack of airflow across the indoor coil is the most frequent reason for a refrigerant high-pressure switch to trip.
+In the winter, a lack of airflow across the indoor coil is the main reason for a refrigerant high-pressure switch to be on.
 Having a high temperature split throughout the indoor coil is one indication that there isn’t enough ventilation.
-Check the filter for restrictions in addition to just dirt.
+Check the filter for dirt restrictions.

 What causes the low-side AC pressure to be too high and the high-side pressure to be too low?

-This problem could be caused by a number of things, including problems with the heater or AC controls, low refrigerant levels, compressor problems, and more.
-Low-side high and high-side low pressure in the air conditioner is one sign of an air-conditioning problem.
+This problem could be caused by several factors, including problems with the heater or AC controls, low refrigerant levels, compressor problems, and more.
+Low-side high pressure and high-side low pressure in the air conditioner are signs of an air-conditioning problem.

 What are the symptoms of an overcharged AC system in a car?